 Polish Consulate in New York City

-In 2011 – 2014, we worked closely with Vice Council Ewa Lukowicz- Oniszczuk in preparation for 100th anniversary of Korczak’s orphanage.
-In 2012, during a conference offered by the Consulate entitled Janusz Korczak and Children’s Rights in Contemporary Perspective, Mariola Strahlberg presented a talk: Theory and methods of J. Korczak in the pedagogical practices today specifically in reference to the Article 29 of the UN Convention of Children’s Rights with the potential for the development of Quiet Spaces to promote children’s well-being.
+In 2011 – 2014, we worked closely with the Vice Consul Ewa Lukowicz- Oniszczuk in preparation for the 100th anniversary of the Korczak’s orphanage.
+In 2012, during the conference offered by the Consulate, entitled Janusz Korczak and Children’s Rights in Contemporary Perspective, Mariola Strahlberg presented a talk: Theory and methods of J. Korczak in the pedagogical practices today, specifically in reference to the Article 29 of the UN Convention of Children’s Rights, with the potential for the development of Quiet Spaces to promote children’s well-being.

-In 2015-2016, since Council General Urszula Gacek had a personal interest in Korczak and promoted his legacy while she was a special ambassador to the European Union in Strasbourg, we were invited to a meeting with her and Vice Council Alicja Tunk to discuss various options in teaching teachers and students about Korczak’s ideas.
-We were also invited to a gathering promoting a new book, Pani Stefa, a life story about Korczak’s assistant of 30 years.
-The book is written by Magdalena Kicinska and there are plans to translate it into English.
+In 2015-2016, since the Consul General Urszula Gacek had a personal interest in Korczak and promoted his legacy while she was a special ambassador to the European Union in Strasbourg, we were invited to a meeting with her and the Vice Consul Alicja Tunk to discuss various options in teaching teachers and students about Korczak’s ideas.
+We were also invited to a gathering, promoting a new book, Pani Stefa, a life story about the Korczak’s assistant of 30 years.
+The book is written by Magdalena Kicinska, and there are plans to translate it into English.

 To read more about the Polish Consulate in New York City, click here.

-For the past 4 summers, for one week, CATS provides a space where children, young people and adults live, learn and work together as equal partners in transforming society.
-Children learn to develop their expertise as advocates, by working with adults equipped with cutting edge ideas and practices on child participation and together they come up with solutions that each can take into the society they live in.
+For one week in the past 4 summers, CATS has provided a space where children, young people and adults have practiced to live, learn, and work together as equal partners in transforming society.
+Children have learnt to develop their expertise as advocates, by working with adults equipped with the cutting edge ideas and practices on child participation, and together they have come up with solutions that each could take into the society they live in.
 In 2013, Korczak Association of the USA brought 3 young people to the Conference.
-In 2015, Mariola Strahlberg, Nick VanSant and Erin Schirm attended and presented at the conference.
+In 2015, Mariola Strahlberg, Nick VanSant, and Erin Schirm attended and presented at the conference.

 To learn more about the organization and this year’s CATS conference, click here.